-Sadly, car accidents are an all too common occurrence and studies indicate that most Rhode Island crashes occur within five miles of home.
+Sadly, automobile accidents are an all too common occurrence and studies indicate that most Rhode Island crashes occur within five miles of home.
 The most potential cause of a vehicle accident usually involves negligence, traffic gridlock, driving recklessly, speeding, and unsafe driving practices to name just a few.
-Some of the most serious RI car accidents causing catastrophic injuries and death happen on city side roads and parking lots. if you were involved in a car accident in Rhode Island then you should contact a Rhode Island personal injury lawyer.
+Some of the most serious RI auto accidents causing catastrophic injuries and death happen on city side roads and parking lots. if you were involved in a car accident in Rhode Island then you should contact a Rhode Island personal injury lawyer.
 A top Rhode Island personal injury attorney will help you get the compensation that you are entitled to.
 The 10 most common types of car accidents involve:

 • Rear End Collisions and accidents | accidents in ri